40 Beautiful Nativity Craft Ideas

 Such a simple, but beautiful Christmas creche.
 Who would believe, from the looks of this project, that it is made from craft sticks and wooden dollpins?
 The directions are simple and easy to follow.
 You'll find all the information on Craftbits.

 This super easy Nativity can be made any size that you choose, so it could be displayed inside or outdoors.
 Find the instructions for this project at Brimful Curiosities.

 This project uses tp rolls or empty gift wrap rolls.
 You'll find very nice directions and patterns for this Nativity Scene at Catholic Icing.

 I am so impressed with this project.
 This would make a great gift for someone with limited space.
 Find the instructions for this Nativity at Today’s Fabulous Finds.

 Then She Made has tutorials for making the stable and all the Nativity characters shown in the picture above.
 An outstanding project!

 17. Free Printable Nativity

 You can make these magnetic like the directions on learn create love suggest, or you can make them standing by making half circles with a slit in the center of the rounded side.
 Then make a slit on the bottom of the printed figure.
 Fit the slits together and the figures will stand on their own.

-You can find the directions and patterns for this Tissue Box Nativity Set on the Mommie911 site.
+You can find the directions and patterns for these Nativity Set puppets on the Hart of the Mountainsite.